ooni/probe-cli/internal/enginenetx/DESIGN.md

 2. the IP address listens on port 443 and accepts _any_ incoming SNI;

-3. the webserver on port 443 proxies to the OONI APIs.
+3. the webserver on port 443 provides unified access to [OONI API services](https://docs.ooni.org/backend/ooniapi/services/).

 We also assume that the Web Connectivity test helpers (TH) could accept any SNIs.